nguyenphuminh/JeChain/README.md

 ## Honourable mention
 This is actually based on a blockchain that I created a while ago while learning from Simply Explained, so be sure to check them out on Youtube.

+## Copyrights and License
+Copyrights (c) 2021 Nguyen Phu Minh.

+This project is licensed under the MIT License.